Kyriosity/dotNet-dev-ideas/README.md

 ## Intro
 I personally keep C#\.NET for the most expressive and powerfull language/platform for business applications.
 It's a flagship of Microsoft&#174; (enough said), where the ship is .NET and the flag is C#.

 It evolves nonstop, giving us up-to-date concise and readable syntax.
-Its team learns from drawbacks and advantages of other languages.
+Its team learns from drawbacks and advantages of other languagesб and finds trade off between readability and readability.

 In my comprehension, the mission of C# is: you write clean code and .NET cares that it becomes effective executible.
 Though in C# one gets destructors, finalizers, garbage collecting, memory allocation, "front door" to unsafe code  - programming them doesn't look sound (unless it's very specific task or not conforming 3d party).